H. M. Bateman: Career

-Bateman's first solo exhibition in 1901 was at the Brook Street Gallery, Mayfair, in central London.
-His first contract was in 1904, for ten drawings and two illustrations in a fourpenny monthly magazine called The Royal.
-At the age of 17, his style was already that of a mature artist.
-He then progressed to a contract with The Tatler and many other magazines besides, including the Illustrated Sporting News and Dramatic News, Pearson's Weekly and Punch.
-Bateman greatly influenced the style of American cartoonist Harvey Kurtzman.
-Bateman was selected by Percy Bradshaw for inclusion in his 1918 The Art of the Illustrator which presented a portfolio for each of twenty illustrators.
-His work was also part of the painting event in the art competition at the 1928 Summer Olympics.
+Bateman's first published drawing was in Scraps in 1903 and his first contract was in 1904, for ten drawings and two illustrations in a fourpenny monthly magazine called The Royal.
+He then progressed to a contract with The Tatler and many other magazines besides, including the Illustrated Sporting News and Dramatic News, Pearson's Weekly, Tatler, The Sketch, and Punch, which began publishing his work in 1915.